jugeeya/UltimateTrainingModpack/README.md

 * Input delay now works properly with the [less delay mod](https://github.com/blu-dev/less-delay) - @jugeeya

 ## Adjustments
-* Added Shulk Monado Arts to the Buffs Menu - @GradualSyrup
+* Added many new character features to the Buffs Menu - @GradualSyrup
+  * Shulk Monado Arts
+  * Min Min Power Dragon
+  * Wario Waft
-* Automatically save and load Olimar's Pikmin line up with save states - @GradualSyrup
+* Automatically save and load many new character features with save states - @GradualSyrup
+  * Olimar's Pikmin line up
-* Automatically save and load Kirby's hats with save states - @GradualSyrup
+  * Kirby's hats with save states
+  * Robin's tomes and Levin Sword
+  * Incineroar's Revenge
+  * Sora's Spell
 * Made menu larger and added more columns for increased visibility, especially on handheld - @jugeeya
 * Users can close the menu immediately after opening it - @jugeeya
 * Menu exit inputs (B, Start) no longer have effects in-game (B causing a Special input, Start reopening the menu or opening the vanilla menu) - @jugeeya